newnetdev/NetworkToCode-Class/labs/Ansible_Lab_06_Jinja2.md

 ##### Step 6

-Here, create the template file we will be using to render the SNMP configuration, by using the `touch` command
+In the `templates` directory, create the Jinja template we will be using to render the SNMP configuration, by using the `touch` command.

+> Note: this already referenced in the playbook.

 ```
 ntc@ntc:templates$ touch 01-ios-snmp.j2
+ntc@ntc:templates$
 ```